cucumber-attic/gherkin/README.md

 Each `Pickle` keeps a pointer back to the original source.
 This is useful for generating reports and stack traces when a Scenario fails.

-Cucumber will further transform this list of `Pickle` structs to a list of `TestCase` objects. `TestCase` objects link user code such as Hooks and Step Definitions.
+Cucumber will further transform this list of `Pickle` objects to a list of `TestCase` objects. `TestCase` objects link to user code such as Hooks and Step Definitions.

 ## Building Gherkin